ddri/mellymell/README.md

 # mellymell

-An open-source pitch detection tool inspired by NoteGrabber.
+An open-source pitch detection tool inspired by NoteGrabber, aiming for a Melodyne-like visual timeline of detected notes (piano-roll style) for offline analysis and a stable tuner-style realtime view.

 Goals
 - Prototype in Python on macOS first (fast iteration), then consider a JUCE/C++ implementation for cross-platform plugin + standalone.